hasadna/Open-Subs/docs/dev/source/env.rst

 This sets up the address of the Open-Knesset API server at https://localhost:8000

+If you want to run without a backend - set offline: true in the settings.js file

-make sure to run your local open knesset on https by using manage.py runsslserver
+if you are running open knesset, make sure to run your local open knesset on https by using manage.py runsslserver

 Important! - you will need to approve security exception to allow running on https - this is OK, you are running locally..